So you have a critical hire to make, and you need to find someone from your industry and fast:

 Generally, contingency recruitment fees for executive level projects can be around 20% to 25% of the basic salary give or take a few percent.
 This is quite expensive considering the skill and time and effort involved.
 However many factors will affect the price including the location, industry, number of roles and seniority.
 A contingency fee is due only after the client has made a hire.

 Retained recruitment projects are more complex in nature and so is the pricing structure.
 Anywhere between 25% to 33% of the basic salary plus benefits and travel is normal but make sure you are receiving the highest level of service for this fee.

-Considering the detail, team/ research involvement and experience needed to successfully complete a retained assignment the fee levels are very reasonable.
-Just make sure that every project is bespoke and the company are not using a data base of old candidates.
+Considering the detail, team/ research involvement and experience needed to complete a retained assignment the fee levels are very reasonable.
+Just make sure that every project is bespoke, and the company is not using a database of old candidates.
 Retained fees are generally paid in 3 equal stages due to the sophistication of the assignments and detailed work and research levels required.

 3) What guarantees will I receive?

 Some recruiters will work on retained assignments and not guarantee success.
 As clients are expected to pay fees in advance, it is perfectly acceptable to demand pre-agreed results, deadlines, and targets.

 Any promises made by a headhunter should always be backed up by experience and past performance.
 Furthermore, guarantees should be included as part of the terms and conditions making them legally binding.

 Do they use researchers or a database or can they provide evidence that each project is bespoke?
 Weekly reports and updates are beneficial to prove to clients what stage the project is at, who has been contacted and what further work needs to be done.

 If you can gain the confidence from your preferred headhunting partner by asking these critical questions, then you should be assured of high quality and effective service that helps your business hire the industry’s best people and fast!
 The next five most important questions you should ask a headhunter will follow next week – stay tuned!